nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 **HOWEVER**, I offer two points of caution when using fixed-point numbers:

 1. You are responsible for manually managing the various fixed-point data types you use in your program, which gets harder the more fixed-point data types you use.
-It was extremely easy while developing these examples for me to write some fixed-point code and only after I encountered a bug to realize that I hadn't updated a single `q` argument which caused the result of a certain function to not come out in the q format that I had thought it would (i.e. I would update a line like `q3_28_t x = FMULG( a, b, 28, 22, 28);` to put `x` into `q9_22_t` format and change it to be `q9_22_t x = FMULG( a, b, 28, 22, 28);`, forgetting that the fifth argument to `FMULG` needs to match the q format of the output; the line should read `q9_22_t x = FMULG( a, b, 28, 22, 22);`, assuming a is in q28 and b is in q22 format).
+It was extremely easy while developing these examples for me to write some fixed-point code and only after I encountered a bug to realize that I hadn't updated a single `q` argument which caused the result of a certain function to not come out in the q format that I had thought it would (i.e. I would update a line like `q3_28_t x = FMULG( a, b, 28, 22, 28);` to put `x` into q9.22 format and change it to be `q9_22_t x = FMULG( a, b, 28, 22, 28);`, forgetting that the fifth argument to `FMULG` needs to match the q format of the output; the line should read `q9_22_t x = FMULG( a, b, 28, 22, 22);`, assuming a is in q3.28 and b is in q9.22 format).

 2. Integer overflow is MUCH easier to fall into with fixed-point numbers, since you're often sizing them to be only exactly as big as you need them, forgetting that (almost) any math operation might cause these integers to exceed their maximum or minimum values.
 This happens in two ways:

     1. Forgetting what the maximum value is for a given fixed-point number.
 As embedded developers, we're used to being able to multiply integers by numbers up to a million or so and not have to worry about overflow.
-However, it's easy to forget that a number like "1.33..." is actually represented in q3.28 as "357,913,941" and multiplying this number by anything greater than about 5 or 6 would result in an overflow.
+However, it's easy to forget that a number like "1.33..." is actually represented in q3.28 as "357,913,941" and multiplying this number by anything greater than 6 would result in an overflow.
 We saw an example of this above, in which the input values for our sin LUTs needed to extend up to at least 403 in order to match our array indices, even though the input values should only ever really be as high as 2\*PI.

     2. Not leaving enough "head room" for fixed-point multiplications and divisions.
-The fixed-point library at the link above performs all multiplication and divisions BEFORE shifting the result up or down to match the final radix, meaning that even though a result might fit into the fixed-point data type to which an operation is being assigned, the operation may still fail if the intermediary product/sum/dividend/difference is greater than the maximum integer value (or less than the minimum value).
+The fixed-point library at the link above performs all multiplication and divisions BEFORE shifting the result up or down to match the final radix, meaning that even though a result might fit into the fixed-point data type to which an operation is being assigned, the operation may still fail if the intermediary result is greater than the maximum integer value (or less than the minimum value).
 Consider the following multiplication:
     ```
     typedef int8_t q3_4_t;
     q3_4_t x = 0b01100000 * 0b00010000; // x equals 6 * 1; This code produces INCORRECT results